-Debugging applications in remote environments is painful, as you can’t set breakpoints to remote applications as you would do in your local environment.
-The main motivation behind Thundra Sidekick is to help developers alleviate the suffering due to lack of tooling around debugging for remote development on distributed environments.
+Debugging applications in remote environments is painful, because you can’t set breakpoints to remote applications like you can in your local environment.
+The main motivation behind Thundra Sidekick is to help developers alleviate the suffering caused by the lack of tooling for debugging during remote development on distributed environments.

-Thundra Sidekick removes the debugging burdens and enables developers to put tracepoints to the code which don’t break the execution but take snapshots.
-Then takes it to the next level by displaying the distributed trace of the modern applications.
-Thundra Sidekick is helpful when developers work on remote environments and debug their code while they build.
+Thundra Sidekick removes the burden of debugging and enables developers to set tracepoints to code, which don’t interrupt an execution but are still able to take snapshots of it.
+But the benefits don’t stop there: This feature takes things to the next level by displaying the distributed trace of the modern applications.
+Thundra Sidekick is therefore very helpful when developers work on remote environments and debug their code.

 Thundra Sidekick is most useful when you need to debug an application on a remote machine.
 While utilizing log data seems the most obvious choice for these situations, Thundra Sidekick provides an extra edge with a seamless debugging experience that’s comparable to debugging an application on your local environment.